Shri Mahila Griha Udyog Lijjat Papad

 Lijjat started out as a cottage industry in an urban area, but spread to the rural areas.
 It is considered one of the most remarkable entrepreneurial initiatives by women that is identified with female empowerment in India.
-Due to standardization in the Papad, 4.8 Billion Papads made by 45,000 Lijjat sisters all over India with similar tastes.
+Due to standardization in the Papad, 4.8 Billion Papads made by 45,000 Lijjat sisters all over India have a similar taste.

 History

-Lijjat was started by seven Gujarati women from Bombay (now Mumbai).
+Lijjat was started by seven Gujarati women from Mumbai.
 The women lived in Lohana Niwas, a group of five buildings in Girgaum.
 They wanted to start a venture to create a sustainable livelihood using the only skill they had i.e. cooking.
 The seven women were Jaswantiben Jamnadas Popat, Parvatiben Ramdas Thodani, Ujamben Narandas Kundalia, Banuben.
 N. Tanna, Laguben Amritlal Gokani, Jayaben V. Vithalani, and Diwaliben Lukka.

 The women borrowed Rs 80 from Chhaganlal Karamsi Parekh, a member of the Servants of India Society and a social worker.
 They took over a loss-making papad making venture by one Laxmidas bhai, and bought the necessary ingredients and the basic infrastructure required to manufacture papads.
 On 15 March 1959, they gathered on the terrace of their building and started with the production of 4 packets of papads.
 They started selling the papads to a known merchant in Bhuleshwar.
 From the beginning, the women had decided that they would not approach anyone for donations or help, even if the organisation incurred losses.

 Chhaganlal Parekh, popularly known as Chaganbapa, became their guide.
 Initially, the women were making two different qualities of papads, to sell the inferior one at a cheaper rate.
 Chaganbapa advised them to make a standard papad and asked them never to compromise on quality.
 He emphasised to them the importance of running it as a business enterprise and maintaining proper accounts.

 Lijjat expanded as a cooperative system.
 Initially, even younger girls could join, but later eighteen was fixed as the minimum age of entry.
 Within three months there were about 25 women making papads.
 Soon the women bought some equipment for the business, like utensils, cupboards, stoves, etc. In the first year, the organisation's annual sales were Rs.
 6196.
 The broken papads were distributed among neighbours.

 During the first year, the women had to stop production for four months during the rainy season as the rains would prevent the drying of the papads.
 The next year, they solved the problem by buying a cot and a stove.
 The papads were kept on the cot and the stove below the cot so that the process of drying could take place in spite of the rains.